aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## Setting up Endpoint Authorization using endpoint routing and route mappings

-When working with the version 3 preview 3 release we can attach autorization metadata to an endpoint using the route mappings.
+When working with the version 3 preview 3 release we can attach autorization metadata to an endpoint.
+We do this using the route mappings configuration fluent API `RequireAuthorization` method.

+The endpoint routing resolver will access this metadata when processing a request and add it to the Endpoint object that it sets on the httpcontext.

-Then any middleware in the pipeline after the route resolution middleware can access this authorization data by accessing the resolved endpoint object.
+Any middleware in the pipeline after the route resolution middleware can access this authorization data by accessing the resolved Endpoint object.

-In particular the authorization middleware can use this data to make autorization deciesions.
+In particular the authorization middleware can use this data to make authorization deciesions.

 Currently the route mapping configuration parameters are passed into the endpoint route resolver middleware, but as previously mentioned, in the future releases, the route mapping configuration will be passed into the endpoint dispatcher middleware.

-Either way the attached metadata can be inspected by the middleware after the endpoint resolver middleware.
+Either way the attached authorization metadata will be availailble for the endpoint resolver middleware to use.

-Here is the V3 preview 3 Startup.Configure method where I have added a new /secret route to the endpoint resolver middleware configurartion.
+Below is an example of the version 3 preview 3 `Startup.Configure` method where I have added a new `/hello` route to the endpoint resolver middleware route map configuration lambda parameter:
-This route  will only be authorized for the admin role by the authorization middleware at the end of the method.

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)